SamuelR827/SRantz_Project1JobsPython/README.md

 - The user must create a secrets.py file in the project directory and type in a single line of code
 - secret_api_key = "insert your api key here"

 This project prompts the user to search for a job.
-The user doesn't have to enter there api key everythime they perform a search.
+The user doesn't have to enter there api key everytime they perform a search.
 However, they must have there secrets.py file configured properly in the project directory.
 The user must type in a job they would like to search for and press enter.
-Optionally it will asks the user to specify a location for that job.
+Optionally it will ask the user to specify a location for that job.
 The user may type in a location and press enter or leave the location blank to skip.
-This program will then use serpAPI to perform a google search of the user's entered job and generate json results in a text file.
+This program will then use serpAPI to perform a Google search of the user's entered job and generate json results in a text file.
 This file will be named results.txt and in the project directory that was cloned.
 By default, 5 pages of results will be generated with each page being clearly seperated.